philippgehrig/AutonomesFahren/README.md

 #### Improved Target Line Planning

+Improved Path Planning is not working at the moment.
+I tried a lot of different algorithims like A\* or tried to find a path that minimizes curvature from a point A to a point B, however non of them were able to execute fast enough.

 #### Validation

 The validation checks if there are single points that are not supposed to exsits.
 These points might be created due to errors in the Lane Detection Module.